rahilnawab/CI/README.md

-##CD pipeline is present at https://github.com/rahilnawab/CD
+###This was an CI project, CD project repo is present at https://github.com/rahilnawab/CD